forza-painter/forza-painter/README.md

 - ✅ Bottleneck checks and automatic balancing
 - ✅ REWORKED ALL PROFILES (only use the new ones please)
 - ✅ Redundancy check bat script (to do a redundant check on completed `.json`s)
-- ✅ Max shape size scales with resolution (bug fix for images looking better at lower res)
 - ✅ 1px border enforcement (No more adding a border yourself)
 - ✅ `.jsons` now save into a folder for neatness
-# RECENT
+- 🐞 Max shape size scales with resolution (bug fix for images looking better at lower res)
+#### OLDER
-- More versions of the games supported
+- ✅ More versions of the games supported
-- Many bug fixes
+- ✅ Many bug fixes
-- Redundant shape checks
+- ✅ Redundant shape checks
-- Resume from json
+- ✅ Resume from json
-- Dump and import vinyl groups (hand made ones)
+- ✅ Dump and import vinyl groups (hand made ones)

 ## Please consider voicing your support for the tool.
 ### https://twitter.com/forza_support/status/1488175307391602690